27th October 2020: Go Regional?

-Don’t forget to renew your membership (if you haven’t already done so), as it’s now due, and the 2020 form is available!
-If you wish to join the AHPCC, you can download the Membership Form here.
+Is your AHPCC membership paid up and current?
+If you wish to join the AHPCC or renew your membership, you can download the Membership Form here.
 Membership is for the calendar year, but applications received after October 1 will cover the new year.

 How to get an automatic alert to new posts on Facebook (please don’t forget to Like or Follow us!)

 If you’re new to this website…

 Whether you’ve worked in palliative care for years or you’re new in post, we hope you find this website helpful.
 It’s regularly updated, and alerts also appear on Facebook, especially for new vacancies.
 Contributions of articles and resources are welcome.
 New items appear on this page for at least six weeks, but after that, they can be found in the main part of this website.